 11 new homes were built in the village between 2007 and 2015, an average of 1.4 homes a year.

-7.3 Traditionally the village has grown by single plots or small groups.
-The village has evolved this way over hundreds of years, typically around the farmsteads that are (or were) a common feature of this ancient agricultural landscape.
-Consequently, there are a number of smaller groups of houses around the parish, although the nucleus of the village is focused around The Green where the majority of the recent housing development is located.
+7.3 Traditionally the village has grown by single plots or small groupsand has evolved this way over hundreds of years, typically around the farmsteads that are (or were) a common feature of this ancient agricultural landscape.
+Consequently, there are a number of smaller groups of houses around the parish, although the nucleus of the village remains focused around The Green where the majority of the recent housing development is located.
 The most recent group of houses to be built is on a brownfield site at Banham’s Yard, (the old coach depot) off The Row.
 Prior to this, the largest single development of housing in recent years has been the development of 11 detached houses at Greenview.
 When consulted on the amount of housing growth that should take place in the village over the period to 2031, the original time frame envisaged for the Plan, most residents felt that it should remain at about the same rate of growth experienced since 2007.

 Fig 7.1 Location of some recent developments